wacelalorshe/player.js/README.md

 ### getColor(): Promise&lt;string, Error&gt;

 Get the accent color for this player.
-Note that this is deprecated in place of `getColorTwo()`.
+Note that this is deprecated in place of `getColor2()`.

 ```js
 player.getColor().then(function(color) {